blackhistorymonthbelgium/black-history-month-belgium/src/pages/blog/2020-08-16-job-vacancy-en.md

 title: Black History Month Belgium is expanding the team
 date: 2020-08-16T19:40:21.485Z
 description: >
-  We are searching for two Community Outreach Coordinators, one for Ghent and one for Brussels to maintain all community outreach activities.
+  We are searching for two Community Outreach Coordinators, one for Antwerp and one for Brussels to maintain all community outreach activities.
 You will represent BHM to the Black/African community in your respective cities and work within the city team of three to develop and implement initiatives that